tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

  - More exhaustive search.
  - Multiple data structures being used at the same time (tree and map of variables to bool values)

-For this assignment you have be provided a library (already written code bundled into a package) that builds syntax trees from boolean expression strings.
+For this assignment you have been provided a library (already written code bundled into a package) that builds syntax trees from boolean expression strings.
 The bool_exp package contains all of the source code for this library.